 Inaugurated in 1900 for the World Exhibition of the same year, and presented in tandem with the neighboring Grand Palais, the "petit" counterpart is a striking example of art nouveau architecture, and one of the city's crown jewels from the turn-of-the century era known as the "Belle Epoque".

-Wrought iron entrances and decorative elements, elaborate cupolas and colorful murals give the space the grandeur of a palace.
-The museum of fine arts moved into the building in 1902.
+Wrought iron entrance gates and decorative ceiling elements, elaborate cupolas and colorful murals give the space the grandeur of a true palace.
+The museum of fine arts only moved into the building in 1902.

 The Best Part?
 It's Completely Free

-As part of a network of municipal museums, all visitors can access the permanent collection here free of charge.
-Meanwhile, temporary exhibits at the "Palais" explore trends in modern art, photography and other mediums.
-If you have a hard time deciding whether to focus your time on classical or modern art, this gem of a museum should definitely be on your radar.
+As part of a large network of municipal museums, all visitors can access the permanent collection at the Petit Palais free of charge.
+Meanwhile, temporary exhibits held here explore trends in modern art, photography and other mediums.
+If you have a hard time deciding whether to focus your time on classical or modern art, and once you've seen most of Paris' top 10 museums, this humble gem of a collection should definitely be on your radar.